Scope

 The Third Word War, a bunch of people just disappeared.
 There was at least one Major House that once existed, and now it does not, and no one remembers a thing about many of their members.
 Some of the former members of the House, known now as

-The Castaways, are wandering through the Realm with big holes in their memories, lost, and unsure of what to do next.
+The Castaways, are wandering through the Realm with big holes in their memories, many still lost, and unsure of what to do next.
 And there were others as well who are just... no longer there.
 What happened?
 Did

 The Company